dlomsak/regex-deriv/README.md

 Goals
 -----
-The main goal is to provide a regex library that supports regular operations that are usually absent (e.g., intersection) and avoids backtracking and extra-regular features (e.g., back matching) to avoid exponential blowups.
-While the Thompson caching NFA construction is a well-known way to achieve this, the state space can get large and it is not necessary to construct an automaton to perform matching using derivatives.
+The main goal is to provide a regex library that supports regular operations that are usually absent (e.g., intersection) and avoids backtracking and extra-regular features (e.g., back matching) to avoid pathological cases.
+While the Thompson caching NFA construction is a well-known way to achieve this, the state space can get large, and it is not necessary to construct an automaton to perform matching using derivatives.
+Moreover, it can be seen that the DFA-construction algorithm uses the `RegexAST.derive` method to essentially discover all the unique derivation paths from the original expression, which is much more work than deriving on a single input string in typical scenarios.
+For this reason, `RE2DFA.apply` is provided to produce a DFA from a `RegexAST` but is not part of the default compilation chain in `RegExpr.apply`.

 Features
 -------